fbpx

 After Scaling and Root Planning

-Scaling and Root Planing: The first step involved a deep cleaning procedure known as scaling and root planing.
-This involved removing plaque, tartar, and bacteria from the tooth surfaces and root surfaces below the gumline.
+The first step involved a deep cleaning procedure known as scaling and root planning.
+This involved removing plaque, tartar, and bacteria from the tooth surfaces and root surfaces below the gum line.
 The aim was to eliminate the infection and reduce gum inflammation.

 Before Treatment